 Can my baby receive vaccines before one year of age if I take etanercept later in pregnancy?

 Noninfectious (non-live) vaccines can be given to a baby even if etanercept is present in his/her blood.
 Most vaccines given in the first 6 months of life are noninfectious.

 Etanercept is a large protein, so very little of the medication is expected to pass into breast milk.
-The medications is also not well absorbed from the gut, so any etanercept that gets into breast milk would most likely pass through the baby’s body without getting into their bloodstream.
-Premature babies with digestive systems that are not fully developed may be able to absorb more of the medication through breast milk.
+The medication is also not well absorbed from the gut, so any etanercept that gets into breast milk would most likely pass through the baby’s body without getting into their bloodstream.
+Babies born before 37 weeks of pregnancy (preterm) with digestive systems that are not fully developed may be able to absorb more of the medication through breast milk.

-While the available information is reassuring, the risk to the breastfed infant is still unknown.
-Be sure to talk to your health care provider about all your breastfeeding questions.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.